Founder & Design Lead | April 2020 - Present

 Design Buddies strives to connect and support designers from all backgrounds.
 All our programs are free to be inclusive.

 I lead a team of 10 admins.
-I placed each in separate roles based on their interests: Community, Social Media, Design, Logistics, Events, Finance, and Content Creators.
+I placed each in separate roles and delegate tasks based on their interests: Community, Social Media, Design, Logistics, Events, Finance, and Content Creators.

 I facilitate a series of administrative meetings: